Flowers Foods (FLO)

 Competitors in packaged bakery goods include Grupo Bimbo (BMV:BIMBO A), Hostess Brands, acquired by J.M.
 Smucker (NYSE:SJM), and Pepperidge Farm, a subsidiary of Campbell Soup (NYSE:CPB).

-As you can see below, Flowers Foods grew its sales at a tepid 4.4% compounded annual growth rate over the last three years as consumers bought less of its products.
+As you can see below, Flowers Foods’s sales grew at a sluggish 2.9% compounded annual growth rate over the last three years as consumers bought less of its products.
 We’ll explore what this means in the "Volume Growth" section.

-Looking ahead, sell-side analysts expect revenue to grow 7.5% over the next 12 months, an acceleration versus the last three years.
-This projection is above the sector average and indicates its newer products will spur better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 3.3% over the next 12 months, similar to its three-year rate.
+This projection is underwhelming and suggests its newer products will not accelerate its top-line performance yet.

 6. Volume Growth